Sheepheerd/zipper/notes.md

 ## Idea

-- Capture an image of the board
+- Get a list of instructions to perform from a solution board
-- Turn board into an array
-- Pass board into ai
-- Have ai solve board and come up with the optimal arrow key inputs
-- Send inputs into page
+- Execute those instructions on screen (move cursor and click essentially).

-## Capture Image
+## Get Image

-## Board to Array

-## AI model
+## Retrieve Instructions

-## Output
+## Execute Instructions

 ## Websites